8ta4/pun/DONTREADME.md

 Nah. `pun` uses EDN instead of JSON because:

-- It's natively supported in Clojure, the backend language
+- It's natively supported in Clojure, the backend language.

-- It's a bit more concise than JSON since it doesn't require commas between entries
+- It's a bit more concise than JSON since it doesn't require commas between entries.

 > Are the precomputed recognizability scores committed to this repository?